 - 28. Optional Post-Progression Tumor Sample: for subjects who signed a separate ICF, an optional post-progression tumor sample for exploratory biomarker analysis may be collected following IRC confirmation of disease progression and prior to initiation of subsequent anticancer therapy.
 Sample collection is optional and only collected as allowed per local policy. - 29.
 Concomitant medications: Concomitant medications will be collected from the time of full main informed consent through 90 days following the last dose of study treatment. - 30.
 AEs/SAEs: AEs/SAEs (regardless of causality) will be collected from the time of full main informed consent through 90 days following the last dose of study treatment.
-See [Section 5.5.5 Reporting of Serious Adverse Events].
+See [Section 5.5.5]. - 31.
+With implementation of Protocol Version 7.0, please refer to [Table 11] for the Protocol Version 7.0 and later Schedule of Assessments.